jmartinkova/guide/docs/for-users/comments.rst

 Comment on Project
 ==================

-To change the Project Phase `open your Project <https://dsw-guide.readthedocs.io/en/latest/for-users/open-project.html>`__.
+To change the Project Phase :doc:`./open-project`.

 Then click on the comment icon on the right side of each question.